Yanbo-Zhu/AWS_Certification_Training/AWS_Architecting_on_AWS/2023-10-02/Modul_2_Account_Security/Modul_2_1.md

 Federated user,

+A principal is an entity that can request an action or operation on an AWS resource.
+IAM users and IAM roles are the most common principals that you work with, and you learn about them in this lesson.

+The principal can also be an AWS service, such as Amazon Elastic Compute Cloud (Amazon EC2), a Security Assertion Markup Language 2.0 (SAML 2.0) provider, or an identity provider (IdP).
+With an IdP, you manage identities outside IAM — for example, Login with Amazon, Facebook, or Google.
+You can give these external identities permissions to use AWS resources in your account.

+Federated users are external identities that IAM does not manage directly.
+For more information about federated users, see “Identity federation in AWS” at https://aws.amazon.com/identity/federation/.

 # 3 IAM 仔细介绍
 ## 3.1 IAM user

 ![](image/Pasted%20image%2020231002103249.png)

+By default, a new IAM user has no permissions to do anything.
+The user is not authorized to perform any AWS operations or access any AWS resources.
+An advantage of having individual IAM users is that you can assign permissions individually to each user.

+For example, this diagram shows three IAM users — an administrator, developer, and auditor — and their permissions within an AWS account.
+The administrator has permissions to access an Amazon Simple Storage Service (Amazon S3) bucket, an EC2 instance, and a list of IAM users in your account.
+The auditor has read-only permissions to Amazon S3 and IAM, but not Amazon EC2.
+The developer only has permissions to the EC2 instance.

+As a best practice, require multi-factor authentication (MFA) for your IAM users and set up an IAM user password policy.

+For more information about IAM users, see “IAM users” in the AWS Identity and Access Management User Guide at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html.

 IAM user 自己的 credentials should never be shared to others

 ![](image/Pasted%20image%2020231002103703.png)

+Provide the type of credentials that are required for the type of access that a user will need.

+Ways to access AWS services include:
+• AWS Management Console access – Create a password for a user.
+• Programmatic access – The IAM user might need to make API calls, use the AWS CLI, or use the AWS SDKs.
+In that case, you will create an access key (access key ID and a secret access key) for that user.

+As a best practice, apply the principle of least privilege, which means that you create only the credentials that the user needs.
+For example, do not create access keys for a user who requires access only through the console.

+AWS requires different types of security credentials, depending on how you access AWS.

+For more information, see “Understanding and getting your AWS credentials” in the AWS General Reference at https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html.
+For more information about password creation, see “Managing passwords for IAM users” in the AWS Identity Access and Management User Guide at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_admin-change-user.html

 API: You just exposes resources for you to access any functionalities where it is accessed using a URL

 ![](image/Pasted%20image%2020231002104217.png)

+Programmatic access gives your IAM user the credentials to make API calls in the AWS CLI or AWS SDKs.
+AWS provides an SDK for programming languages such as Java, Python, and .NET.

+When programmatic access is granted to your IAM user, it creates a unique key pair that comprises an access key ID and a secret access key.
+Use your key pair to configure the AWS CLI, or make API calls through an AWS SDK.

+To set up AWS CLI in your client, enter the aws configure command.
+The example code shows the four elements that are required to configure your IAM user in AWS CLI:
+• AWS Access Key ID
+• AWS Secret Access Key
+• Default region name
+• Default output format (json, yaml, yaml-stream, text, table)

+For more information about configuring your key pair in AWS CLI, see “Configuration basics” in the AWS Command Line Interface User Guide at https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html
 ## 3.2 IAM policy

 ![](image/Pasted%20image%2020231002104426.png)